zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 This is not completely true for the Promise implementation in this article.
 If the opposite happens, ie the caller calls `then()` multiple times before `resolve()` is called, only the last call to `then()` will be honored.
 The fix for this is to keep a running list of deferreds inside of the Promise instead of just one.
 I decided to not do that in the interest of keeping the article more simple, it's long enough as it is :)
 </div>

-The `promise` object stands as a representation of the result.
-We can pass it around, store it, use it as many times as we need, etc.

 ## Chaining Promises

 Since Promises capture the notion of asynchronicity in an object, we can chain them, map them, have them run in parallel or sequential, all kinds of useful things.
 Code like the following is very common with Promises